Staged Update Run TSG

 ...

-The Applied condition is False and says not all work have been applied.
+The Available condition is False and we show reason as NotAllWorkAreAvailable.
 And in the “failed placements” section, it shows

-the nginx deployment wrapped by envelope-nginx-deploy configMap is not ready.
-Check from member1 cluster and we can see
+the nginx-deployment deployment is not available.
+Check from member2 cluster and we can see

 there’s image pull failure: